 Policy Makers at Provincial Level

-Same as the decision making process for a training that has been funded includes several steps.
-The decision making process at provincial level is well structured.
+Same as the decision-making process for a training that has been funded includes several steps.
+The decision-making process at provincial level is well structured.
 There are clear rules for how the decision on a training is made.
-In this part, the decision making process is explained for every province in Pakistan.
+In this part, the decision-making process is explained for every province in Pakistan.
 The programs offered from donor agencies are usually coming from foreign ministries or governments over the EAD (Economic Affair Division) in Islamabad, an agency on federal level.
 From there, trainings get channeled to the Chief Secretary of the Province; in the case of Khyber Pakhtunkhwa through the Chief Secretary of Khyber Pakhtunkhwa.
 The Chief Secretary will forward the training to the Planning & Development Department.
 There, the section officer for trainings will evaluate which departments within the provincial government could benefit from the training.
 Particular invitations are sent to the respective departments.
 The employees can then apply for the training which is going back to the section officer.
-The final decision making process however, differs depending on the grade of the members of the departments.
+The final decision-making process however, differs depending on the grade of the members of the departments.
 For members with grade lower than 17, the authority to have the final word on the application is the administrative secretary of the respective departments, so the file will not be sent back to P&D. These trainings however, are as already mentioned very rare.
 Trainings from grade 17 onwards, which is already a graduated officer, are reviewed from the P&D. Those trainings are usually the ones taking trainings from the way described above.
 Those applications to a training have to be sent to the secretary of the department.
 After checking the availabilities of the applicants from his department, he will forward the documents back to P&D. At P&D another feasibility check and a choice is made between all the departments before the final applications are handed to the additional secretary of P&D. This is the first step of decision.